 In order to set up a reporting channel that is compliant with EU Directive 2019/1937, it must ensure the anonymity of the whistleblower.
 On a technical level, the otris reporting platform ensures anonymity through external operation and encrypted communication.

 The more secure a whistleblower considers the system to be, the more willing he is to disclose his information.
-The whistleblower sends his message anonymously to the whistleblower via the otris reporting platform.
-With the help of an automatically generated ID, the whistleblower can communicate with the whistleblower (compliance officer) via an anonymous mailbox.
+The message is sent to the whistleblower in highly encrypted form via the otris reporting platform.
+The system ensures anonymity – regardless of whether the tip is sent from the internal company network or from an external person.
+With the help of an automatically generated ID, the whistleblower can communicate with the whistleblower (e.g. compliance officer) via an anonymous mailbox.

-As a neutral entity, otris software AG operates the reporting platform in the cloud and guarantees the anonymity of all participants at the technical level.
+As a neutral entity, otris software AG operates the reporting platform in the cloud and guarantees identity protection at the technical level.
 All content exchanged between whistleblowers and whistleblowers is highly encrypted by the reporting platform.
-In addition to anonymity, the otris whistleblower system fulfils the legal requirements for data protection and data security.
+In addition to identity protection, the otris whistleblower system complies with the legal requirements for data protection and data security.

 Your compliance team communicates with the whistleblower, starting from the case management system, to check the validity and relevance of the whistleblowing.
 The case management system forwards the message to the reporting platform, which the whistleblower accesses anonymously.
 As the operator of the case management system, you decide whether the system is operated on-premises (in your company) or in the cloud.
-In contrast to the case management system, there is no choice for the reporting platform: the reporting platform is always operated by otris software AG as a neutral entity in the cloud, so that the anonymity of the whistleblower is technically guaranteed.
+In contrast to the case management system, there is no choice for the reporting platform: the reporting platform is always operated by otris software AG as a neutral entity in the cloud to technically ensure anonymity and identity protection of the whistleblower.

 A compact summary: the most important questions and answers on the topic of the whistleblower system, IT security and data protection